 Comment on your experience with the staff.

-The staff is terrific and very responsive not just to me, but also to the students.
+The staff are terrific and very responsive, not just to me, but also to the students.
 I cannot recommend Smartsims staff more highly!